 Staff at MALSC are compiling an exhibition about post war housing in Medway.
-If you have any photographs of prefabs, aluminium or Cornish housing that we can scan, we would be delighted to hear from you (see Cindy O'Halloran's contact details below).
+If you have any photographs of prefabs, aluminium or Cornish housing that we can scan, we would be delighted to hear from you.
 We would also like some reminiscences of life on the new estates built after the war.
 Thank you to those who have already contributed pictures and personal stories.